colabottles/colabottles/README.md

 I live in Phoenix, Arizona now, but I am originally from Portland, Maine 🦞 and love to eat lobster and lobster rolls, travel 🧳, workout 🏋🏻, walking/hiking 🎒⛰, and going to live concerts and music 🥁🎶🎸 among a variety of other things concerning food. 🌯🌮🌶🍱

-I am on 𝕏 at [@toddlibby](https://twitter.com/toddlibby) and [@lobstahtodd](https://twitter.com/lobstahtodd) and I live stream gaming and learning over at 👾 [Twitch](https://twitch.tv/toddlibby).
-I also co-host the Front End Nerdery Podcast which you can find on your podcast device of choice, listen at [Front End Nerdery on Spotify Podcasts](https://podcasters.spotify.com/pod/show/frontendnerdery) and on the 📺 [Front End Nerdery Podcast YouTube channel](https://www.youtube.com/@FrontEndNerdery)
+I am on Bluesky at [@toddl.dev](https://bsky.app/profile/toddl.dev) and I live stream gaming and learning over at 👾 [Twitch](https://twitch.tv/toddlibby).
+I also co-hosted the Front End Nerdery Podcast which you can find on your podcast device of choice, listen at [Front End Nerdery on Spotify Podcasts](https://podcasters.spotify.com/pod/show/frontendnerdery) and on the 📺 [Front End Nerdery Podcast YouTube channel](https://www.youtube.com/@FrontEndNerdery)

 ### Uses (Technology I have used over the years or currently using):
 ![HTML5](https://img.shields.io/badge/html5-%23F22601?style=flat&logo=html5&logoColor=%23ffffff&logoSize=auto&labelColor=%23EE6628&color=%23E34E24)